Sending & Deliverability

 Sending domains & DKIM

-Authenticating your sending domain is the most important thing you'll do for deliverability.
-You add a few DNS records to prove you own your domain; the provider you connected then sends and DKIM-signs mail as you.
+Verifying your sending domain is the one setup step between you and your first send.
+You add a few DNS records to prove you own your domain; our managed delivery infrastructure then sends and DKIM-signs mail as you.

 Why authentication matters